mariolambrette/AnimalTrackR/README.md

 have footage where there are significant visual differences you should stratify the input above properly to reflect this variability for optimal model performance.
-You may also need to experiment with different stratifications here if you find consistently poor performance in a specific experimental group.
-If you have any issues with step do not hesitate to contact us for help at <ml673@exeter.ac.uk>.
+You may also need to experiment with different stratifications here if you find consistently poor model performance in a specific experimental group.
+If you have any issues with step do not hesitate to contact us for help at
+<ml673@exeter.ac.uk>.

 `extract_images()` also takes another list as an argument which defines the weights to apply to each group when performing a stratified sample.